VSadov/Satori/src/coreclr/gc/satori/README.md

 - [x] Compacting GC.
    - can optionally relocate objects to reduce fragmentation.
 - [x] Concurrent GC.
-   - all major phases, except relocation, can be done concurrently with managed code.
+   - all major phases, except optional relocation, can be done concurrently with user code.
 - [x] Parallel GC
   - GC can employ multiple threads as needed.
 - [x] Thread-local GC.